stacksjs/bunfig/docs/features/configuration-loading.md

 })
 ```

 This allows you to organize your configuration files in a dedicated directory structure.
+Note that this only affects local configuration file resolution - home directory resolution always uses `~/.config/$name/`.

 ## Disabling Features